 - 1. Degree-seeking students must maintain a cumulative grade point average (GPA) of at least a 3.0. - 2.
 Degree-seeking students must successfully complete at least two-thirds of the cumulative credit hours they attempt. - a.
-To earn hours at CSM, one must receive a grade of A, B, or C. All other grades including F, I, W, AF, or AU do not earn hours. - b.
+To earn hours at CSM, one must receive a grade of A, B, or C. All other grades including F, I, W, AF, AF, or AU do not earn hours. - b.
 Classes from which a student withdraws after the drop/add period count as attempted but not earned hours.
-Therefore, withdrawing from classes after the drop/add period will negatively affect a student's ability to satisfy the hours earned standard - c.
+Therefore, withdrawing from classes after the drop/add period will negatively affect a student's ability to satisfy the hours earned standard. - 3. c.
+The maximum timeframe for receiving financial aid is based upon the College of Saint Mary's required timeframe for completing the masters or doctorate program.
 Accepted transfer credit will count as both attempted and earned hours. - 3.
 Students may not exceed 150 percent of the program requirements measured in credit hours attempted.
 For example: